NesaNst/hw2-Kieran-Amir-Wenwen-Nesa/README.md

 ### SOS Button
 While I’m wearing the device, when I press the “SOS” button, the device will call 911.
 If the call is unsuccessful, it will call again.
 It will continue the loop until battery is out.

+### Fall detection (event driven EARS Statement)
+When the device detects a fall, the device shall start a 60 second countown to let the user know EMS will be contacted.